Research Overview: Toward End-to-End Quantum Applications

 The complexity of quantum computing and the limitations of near-term quantum devices suggest that the development of sophisticated quantum algorithms and clever optimizations is more likely to have mistakes.
 This calls for verifying every stage of quantum computation, from the software tools used to generate quantum circuits to the architecture and system design.

 We are inspired by formal methods applied in safety-critical domains to ensure the correctness of code by construction, especially in the example of CompCert (a C compiler written and proved correct in Coq) and the NSF project of deep specification (a project to develop specifications of software toolchains to prove end-to-end correctness of whole systems).
 A verified quantum computing stack would ensure that each level of quantum computation is implemented satisfying certain specifications and the correctness of the final system, which would have a wide practical impact.
 This approach is especially appealing to quantum computing since alternative software assurance techniques are very limited due to the substantial expense involved in the quantum setting.
 As an important first step, we have built a proved-correct optimizing compiler for quantum algorithms to optimize the gate count, the depth of circuits, etc., while adhering to any architectural constraints.
-To that end, we developed an infrastructure for reasoning about quantum programs/operations in Coq, which is so expressive and flexible that we recently accomplish an end-to-end implementation of Shor's algorithm, with both classical and quantum parts as well as a formal correctness proof of everything, in Coq.
+To that end, we developed an infrastructure for reasoning about quantum programs/operations in Coq, which is so expressive and flexible that we recently accomplished an end-to-end implementation of Shor's algorithm, with both classical and quantum parts as well as a formal correctness proof of everything, in Coq.

 Publications: